NinaSeemann/DHd202-BoA/README.md

 above.
 You will likely get a bunch of font errors, but these may or may not matter.
 Check your final file to make sure all characters display correctly.

 #### Script / Config file

-For your convenience, there is a script to run everything at once, you can run this by typing ./run.sh.
+There are two convenient scripts that help in running files.
+* run.sh : Type ./run.sh in the root folder and everything is run at once.
 If this fails, running each step individually will give better error reporting.
+This file gets the information about the setup from a config file.
+* config/config.sh : This file contains all information about the setup environment, e.g. Saxon-jar, FOP base directory, pdf output directory, ...
+If your environment setup differs from the way described above, you can adapt the necessary information here.

 Changes in code compared to previous year
 ===============================================